-Service level is one of the call center metrics that measure agent productivity in real time as agents take calls.
-It’s a percentage of calls answered within a specific time in seconds.
+Service level is another critical agent performance management metric.
+It measures performance in real time as agents have interactions.
+It’s a percentage of interactions answered within a specific number of seconds.

-When you want to measure and improve agent average productivity, one of the best call center metrics to assess your team of agents is the average speed of answer.
-This call center metric calculates the average time it takes for calls to be answered within a specific time frame.
+When you want to measure and improve agent average productivity, one of the best metrics is response time.
+This metric calculates the average time it takes for agents to answer customer contacts within a specific time period.

 6. Average Handle Time

-One of the most important ways to measure call center agent productivity is through the AHT metric.
+One of the most important ways to measure your customer service agent productivity is through the average handle time metric.
 This is the average time it takes from when a customer contacts your support center until he or she disconnects with the agent, including hold time and transfer time.
 It also includes the agent’s after-contact work related to the customer request.

 Focus on training for better interactions with agents and provide the tools they need to respond quickly to customer queries.
-Give them all the information they need at the click of a mouse so they can reach their KPI goal.
+Give them all the information they need, when they need it, to succeed.

-Average After Call Work Time is a great way to measure call center agent productivity.
-Average after call work time measures the average time it takes agents to do the work associated with a call after it’s finished.
+Agent average after-interaction work time is a good way to measure customer service center agent performance.
+Average after-interaction work measures the average time it takes an agent to do the work associated with a customer interaction after it’s finished.

-You need your agents to spend enough time to do this work accurately and thoroughly.
-However, if you find that the average after call work time is too high, there may be something else going on.
+Your agents need to spend sufficient time doing this post-interaction work accurately and thoroughly.
+At the same time, if you find that the average after-interaction work time is too high, by agent average, there may be more to it.

 9. Occupancy Rate

-Call center occupancy rate is a way to measure agent productivity across all their call-related duties.
-It’s the measure of how much time your agents are on live calls and/or finishing up work related to those interactions, as compared to being idle.
+Contact center occupancy rate is a way to measure agent performance across every mode of customer interaction.
+It’s the measure of how much time your agents spend on interactions and/or finishing up work related to those interactions, as compared to being idle.

-Simply put, if your agents’ occupancy rates are too low, they aren’t doing everything they should.
+Simply put, if your agents’ occupancy rates are low, they aren’t doing everything they should.
 You’re missing out on productivity.
-Use this contact center metric to identify duties, events and address situations outside the call-related work.
+Use this contact center metric to identify needed changes and address situations outside the interaction-related work they’re doing.

-As a call center manager, you might have a general sense of how well your agents are doing even before you look at the metrics.
-However, by measuring specific key performance indicators, you’ll be able to pinpoint your successes and areas of improvement.
+As a contact center manager, you might have a general sense of how well your agents are doing even before you look at the metrics.
+However, by effectively measuring contact center metrics and relevant KPIs, you’ll be able to pinpoint your successes and areas in need of improvement.